-Located within the boundary of the Y-12 Complex are two Class II operating industrial solid waste disposal landfills and two operating Class IV construction demolition landfills.
+Located within the boundary of the Y-12 Complex are two Class II operating industrial solid waste disposal landfills and one operating Class IV construction demolition landfill.
 These facilities are permitted by TDEC and accept solid waste from DOE operations on the ORR.
+A second Class IV construction demolition landfill (Landfill VI) is closed pending certification.
 In addition, one Class IV facility (Spoil Area 1) is overfilled by 11,700 yd3 and has been the subject of a CERCLA remedial investigation/feasibility study.
 A CERCLA record of decision for this unit was signed in 1997.
 One Class II facility (Landfill II) has been closed and is subject to postclosure care and maintenance.
 Associated TDEC permit numbers are noted in Table 2.3.